Lightning beat Red Wings 6-5 in shootout

+DETROIT (AP) - Tampa Bay Lightning goalie Edward Pasquale gave up five goals in his NHL debut - and still won the game.

-DETROIT (AP) - Nikita Kucherov and defenseman Victor Hedman scored in a shootout to give the Tampa Bay Lightning a 6-5 comeback victory over the Detroit Red Wings on Tuesday night.
+Nikita Kucherov and defenseman Victor Hedman scored in a shootout to give the Lightning a 6-5 comeback victory over the Detroit Red Wings on Tuesday night.

+"I didn't think I'd give up five goals and get the win, but this team has so much scoring power you've just got to fight through," said Pasquale, who made 19 saves in regulation and overtime.

+According to Lightning coach Jon Cooper, Pasquale said: "Only in Tampa can you give up five and still get the win" as he came off the ice.

+Pasquale stopped Frans Nielsen, the NHL's career leader in shootout goals, and Thomas Vanek in the tiebreaker.

+"He had some pretty good shooters coming at him, Nielsen and Vanek.
+He stops them both," Cooper said.
+"He gave us a chance to pull it out and that's what we did."

-The Lightning, who have won seven of eight, erased a 5-3 deficit in the third period and overcame Frans Nielsen's hat trick.
+Tampa Bay, which has won seven of eight, erased a 5-3 deficit in the third period and overcame Nielsen's hat trick to defeat the Red Wings for the 13th consecutive time in the regular season.

 Despite the shootout goal, Kucherov's 10-game point streak came to an end.